Storage rings as detectors for relic gravitational-wave background ?: Stochastic relic gravitational-wave background

 The relative rate of the shrinkage of the machine circumference can be defined by

-In such a form the rate of the shrinkage of the machine circumference resembles two--point correlation functions of the operators of the gravitational waves appearing in the description of the relic gravitational--wave background as a stochastic system \cite{SWB1}--\cite{SWB3}.

-For the comparison of the theoretical rate of the change of the machine circumference (\ref{label6.6}) with the experimental data one has to average the theoretical rate over the data--taking period $\tau$.
+For the comparison of the theoretical rate of the change of the machine circumference (\ref{eq:5.6}) with the experimental data one has to average the theoretical rate over the data-taking period $\tau$.
 This gives

-Since we deal with a relic gravitational--wave background, we suppose that the frequencies of the relic gravitational waves satisfy the constraint $\omega \tau \ll 1$.

-For the validity of this constraint we have to assume that the spectral density $S_h(\omega)$ is localized in the region of frequencies of order of $\omega \ll 1\,{\rm yr}^{-1}$.

-In the case of the dominance of the region $\omega \tau \ll 1$ in the integrand of the integral over $\omega$ in the r.h.s. of (\ref{label6.7}), we can transcribe Eq.(\ref{label6.7}) into the form
+Of course, the result of the evaluation of the integral over $\omega$ depends on the shape of the energy density $S_h(\omega)$, which is model-dependent \cite{Buonanno2003}.

-where $\langle \omega \rangle$ we determine as an averaged frequency of the stochastic relic gravitational--wave background weighted with the spectral density $S_h(\omega)$.
-It reads

-The expression (\ref{label6.8}) differs by a factor $4\pi/3$ from the rate of the shrinkage of the machine circumference given by Eq.(\ref{label2.11}).
-Such a factor is caused by the summation over all directions of the relic gravitational waves coupled to the storage ring.
-The appearance of the factor $4\pi/3$ does not change significantly our estimates made below Eq.(\ref{label2.13}).